-password if set

-Erase startup Deletes the startup-config

-Esc+B Moves back one word

-Esc+F Moves forward one word

-Exec-timeout Sets the timeout in seconds and

-minutes for the console connection

-Hostname Sets the name of a router

-Command Description Interface Puts you in interface configuration mode.
-Also used with show commands Interface fastethernet 0/0 Puts you in interface configuration mode for a FastEthernet port.
-Also used with show commands Interface fastethernet 0/0.1 Creates a subinterface Interface serial 5 Puts you in configuration mode for interface serial 5 and can be used for show commands Ip address Sets an IP address on an interface Line Puts you in configuration mode to change or set your user mode passwords Line aux Puts you in the auxiliary interface configuration mode Line console 0 Puts you in console configuration mode Line vty Puts you in VTY (Telnet) interface configuration mode Logging synchronous Stops console messages from overwriting your command-line input Logout Logs you out of your console session Media-type Sets the hardware media type on an interface No shutdown Turns on an interface Ping Tests IP connectivity
+Command Description enable secret Sets the encrypted enable secret password; supersedes the enable password if set erase startup Deletes the startup-config Esc+B Moves back one word Esc+F Moves forward one word exec-timeout Sets the timeout in seconds and minutes for the console connection hostname Sets the name of a router interface Puts you in interface configuration mode; also used with show commands interface fastethernet 0/0 Puts you in interface configuration mode for a FastEthernet port; also used with show commands interface fastethernet 0/0.1 Creates a subinterface interface serial 5 Puts you in configuration mode for interface serial 5 and can be used for show commands ip address Sets an IP address on an interface line Puts you in configuration mode to change or set your user mode passwords line aux Puts you in the auxiliary interface configuration mode line console 0 Puts you in console configuration mode line vty Puts you in VTY (Telnet) interface configuration mode logging synchronous Stops console messages from overwriting your command- line input logout Logs you out of your console session media-type Sets the hardware media type on an interface no shutdown Turns on an interface ping Tests IP connectivity router rip Puts you in router rip configuration mode service password-encryption Encrypts the user mode and enable password show controllers s O Shows the DTE or DCE status of an interface

-Command Description Router rip Puts you in router rip configuration mode Service password-encryption Encrypts the user mode and enable password Show controllers s 0 Shows the DTE or DCE status of an interface Show history Shows you the last 10 commands entered by default Show interface s0 Shows the statistics of interface serial 0 Show run Short for show running-config.
-Shows the configuration currently running on the router Show start Short for show startup-config.
-Shows the backup configuration stored in NVRAM Show terminal Shows you your configured history size Show version Shows you statistics of the router Shutdown Puts an interface in administratively-down mode Tab Finishes typing a command for you Telnet Tests IP connectivity and configures a router Terminal history size Changes your history size from the default of 10 up to 256 Trace Tests IP connectivity
+Command Description show history Shows you the last 10 commands entered by default show interface s0 Shows the statistics of interface serial 0 show run Short for show running-config ; shows the configuration currently running on the router show start Short for show startup-config ; shows the backup configuration stored in NVRAM show terminal Shows you your configured history size show version Shows you statistics of the router shutdown Puts an interface in administratively-down mode Tab Finishes typing a command for you telnet Tests IP connectivity and configures a router terminal history size Changes your history size from the default of 10 up to 256 trace Tests IP connectivity

-Write out the command or commands for the following questions.
+Write out the command or commands for the following questions:

 - 1. What command is used to set a serial interface to provide clocking to another router at 64k? - 2.
-If you were to telnet into a router and you get the response "connection refused, password not set," what would you do to stop receiving this message and not be prompted for a password? - 3.
+If you telnet into a router and get the response "connection refused, password not set," what would you do to stop receiving this message and not be prompted for a password? - 3.
 If you type show inter et 0 and notice the port is administratively down, what would you do? - 4.
 If you wanted to delete the configuration stored in NVRAM, what would you type? - 5.
 If you wanted to set a user-mode password for the console port, what would you type? - 6.
-If you wanted to set the enable secret password to cisco, what would you type? - 7.
-If you wanted to see if a serial interface needed to provide clocking, what command would you use? - 8.
+If you wanted to set the enable secret password to cisco, what would you type?

+- 7. If you wanted to see if a serial interface needed to provide clocking, what command would you use? - 8.
 What command would you use to see the terminal history size? - 9.
 What old Cisco command will change a configuration stored on a TFTP host? - 10.
 How would you set the name of a router to Chicago?